How To Make Concrete Do What You Want

 Thin set - Thin set is the standard for tile adhesion.
 Essentially thin set is a mortar concrete that has been heavily modified with bonding agents, such that thin set is very well known for bonding to just about anything.
 If you have existing tile work that is falling off the pool you will be inclined to stick the tiles back on however the new thin set will have trouble bonding to the old thin set since very limited water can transfer between the old and new layer.
 If water can not permeate the substrate layer then you can not get a strong mechanical bond with the new layer.

 Bonding slurry - Bonding slurry is a thick, modified concrete paste that you use as a transitional layer in between old, existing concrete and a new concrete mix that you want to put over the old.
 This mix is water and portland cement mixed in equal parts (no sand) with a minimum of 10% bonding glue added.
 The result should be thick enough that you could paste it on with a brush (like half-melted butter).
+This is a deep technical subject and something that I cover in much greater detail in this article about how to bond new concrete to old concrete.

 Modified Concrete Admixtures